Articles

 Think of faded curtains, worn carpet in a hallway, or paintwork that becomes dull after years of sunlight.
 These are natural consequences of someone living in the home.
 Even in the cleanest and most careful households, things wear out.

-Fair wear and tear is not about neglect or damage, it’s about ageing and normal usage.
+Fair wear and tear is not about neglect or damage, it is about ageing and normal usage.
 Crucially, it relates to the condition of an item or surface, not its cleanliness.
 So while the carpet may be worn, it still needs to be cleaned.
 A tenant is not allowed to leave the property dirty simply because a carpet is old.

 Examples of fair wear and tear vs tenant damage

-One of the most useful ways to understand this topic is to look at direct comparisons:
+One of the most useful ways to understand this topic is to look at direct comparisons.

 Fair wear and tear